 As an employee, you're protected under the law if you reveal to those in positions of authority suspected malpractice at work.
 If you're self employed, for instance as an independent consultant, you may not be protected depending on your relationship with whomever or whatever you're reporting on.

-For protected disclosures made after 25 June 2013 in England, Wales and Scotland, your employer's workers and agents will be personally liable if they victimise you.
+In England, Wales and Scotland, your employer's workers and agents will be personally liable if they victimise you.
 They will not be held responsible if they have a statement from your employer confirming that their actions did not breach the Public Interest Disclosure Act.
 It must be reasonable for them to rely on it.

 Your employer will also be liable if they fail to prevent any acts of victimisation, unless they can show that they took all reasonable steps to prevent it from happening.